MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <img src="https://imgur.com/qcFwwBW.png" width="25%" />

-Honestly, any of the books in the Horrible Histories series is good fun - a nicthis new series is a bit longer for older readers.
+Honestly, any of the books in the Horrible Histories series is good fun - a funny introduction to a time period this new series is a bit longer for older readers.
 It still provides the humor, despite the the sometimes heavy subject matter.

 <a href="https://www.bookdepository.com/Dangerous-Days-Elizabethan-England-Terry-Deary/9781780226378?ref=grid-view&qid=167448959708790745706&sr=1-13" rel="nofollow"> Buy on BookDepository</a>